 Greeting cards.
 You and your senior can work together to create handmade greeting cards.

-Do an activity based on employment history.
+Activities reminiscent of past hobbies.
 If your senior has a history of working with his or her hands, projects like creating birdhouses or painting unfinished wooden cars may be perfect for them.

 Clay modeling.
 Air-dry modeling clay is the simplest of the clays to use.
 There are online instructions for crafting fun and useful items.
+Cutting out shapes with cookie cutters in Play-Dough can also be enjoyable.

 Paint-by-numbers.
 Paint-by-numbers kits enable seniors with dementia to complete a painting by following simple instructions.
 The kits range from easy to hard.
 Grandchildren or great-grandchildren might be able to assist with a less challenging paint-by-numbers kit.

 Puzzles.
 Assembling puzzles helps with creating focus and concentration on the task at hand.
-Puzzles for people with dementia can range from 13 to 100 pieces to accommodate the ability of the senior
+Puzzles for people with dementia can range from 13 to 100 pieces to accommodate the ability of the senior.

 Arranging flowers.
 A vase, a few artificial flowers and some florist foam will allow the senior to create his or her own floral arrangement.